Author: Janine DeVault

 - If you notice your dog breaking bits of the bone off and eating them, remove the bone as bone shards can be harmful.

 Ultimately, bones make an excellent treat for dogs as long as you take care to choose safe varieties (such as those listed above) and keep a watchful eye on your dog as they chew.
-For additional peace of mind, seek advice from your veterinarian before offering your dog a bone.
+But as always, seek advice from your veterinarian before introducing bones to your dog.